rich308/bike_3d/README.md

 # Bike Demo Three.js

 This fictive project was created to showcase my current skills using Three.js and GSAP.
-It was inspired by the [tutorial](https://www.youtube.com/watch?v=rxTb9ys834w&t=9266s) created by Andrew Woan based on Bokoko33's [portfolio](https://bokoko33.me/).

 **[> View the live demo](https://bike-demo-threejs.vercel.app/)**